2008

 Weirdly, someone asked me to put more swearing into a script.
 I’ve never been asked for that before or since.

-I began the script for ‘Mixed Up‘ and immediately tried to hide under the tin foil again.
+I began a new script and immediately tried to hide under the tin foil again.

 I bought my first ever calendar.